August 15, 2014

 Humidity is a double-edged sword that can cause issues when it is too high or too low.
 It is essential for your home to have an ideal humidity range to ensure comfort for you and your family.
-People, books, and electronic devices have an ideal humidity range, which overlap with each other.
+People, books, and electronic devices have an ideal humidity range, which overlaps with each other.

 The Effects of Excessive Humidity Inside Your Home

 Excessive humidity will cause you to feel uncomfortable, making your skin feel damp and sticky.
 High humidity levels promote the development of mildew, molds, and dust mites.
 Molds, which develop in humid environments, can cause a number of illnesses, such as severe allergies and asthma.
 Humid environments normally have a relative humidity of over 60 percent.
 Safe humidity levels for people with asthma and other respiratory diseases should be limited to 50 percent.

 High indoor humidity may ruin furniture, books, clothes, and leather items.
 Since books are made of wood, they can degrade over a period of time.
 High humidity levels can damage books due to mildew and pests.
 Professionals recommend a relative humidity range of 30 to 50 percent and a temperature of around 70 degrees Fahrenheit.
 Electronic devices are also susceptible to extreme humidity levels, affecting the conductivity of these devices, causing them to break down.
 Since electronic devices are intended to be used at a normal humidity range, relative humidity range should be set at 30 to 50 percent.

 The Effects of Low Humidity Inside Your Home